Justified (album): Promotion

-Timberlake did a joint tour in North America with Christina Aguilera entitled the Justified and Stripped Tour, to support both Justified and Aguilera's 2002 album, Stripped.
+Timberlake did a joint tour in North America with Christina Aguilera entitled the Justified & Stripped Tour, to support both Justified and Aguilera's 2002 album, Stripped.
 Timberlake's and Aguilera's managers suggested to both singers to go on a conjoint tour.
 Timberlake agreed with the suggestion, saying that "It would be fun to be on tour with somebody who's that talented".
 Timberlake's further reasoning for touring with Aguilera was due to both singers wanting to "break the mold of what people look at as teen pop and move into a different direction".
 For the tour, Timberlake wanted to transform arenas into clubs, stating that he wants people "to feel like they're a part of the show and it's a party", remarking that anybody caught sitting down would get booted.
 For the tour, Timberlake performed with eight dancers, a 14-piece band which included four backup singers, three horn players and a DJ.
 The tour commenced on June 4, 2003, in Phoenix, Arizona and concluded on September 2, 2003, in Saint Paul, Minnesota.
 The tour grossed approximately $45 million.

 In September 2003, McDonald's announced Timberlake as a new spokesmen for their "I'm Lovin' It" campaign.
 Timberlake recorded "I'm Lovin' It", to be featured in adverts for the franchise, later expanded and released as a single in December 2003.
 McDonald's later announced they will sponsor a tour for Timberlake, following his successful North American tour with Christina Aguilera, entitled the Justified World Tour.
 Timberlake stated "I love what McDonald's is doing with the new 'i'm lovin' it' campaign and it's cool to be part of it [...]
 We share the same crowd -- people who like to have fun -- and that's what this new partnership and my European concert tour is all about."
 The tour began with Timberlake playing intimate gigs at clubs and theatres in the United States and Australia before expanding to arenas in Europe.
 The tour commenced on May 7, 2003, in Sheffield, England and concluded on June 19, 2004, in Brisbane, Australia.
-Jive Records released two DVD specials for Justified, Justified: the Videos and Justin Timberlake: Live from London.
+Jive Records released two DVD specials for Justified, Justified: The Videos and Justin Timberlake: Live from London.